Rivermaya

 Rivermaya is a Filipino alternative rock band.
-Formed in 1994, it is one of the several bands who spearheaded the 1990s Philippine alternative rock explosion.
+Formed in 1994, it is one of the several bands that spearheaded the 1990s Philippine alternative rock explosion.

-Rivermaya is currently composed of original members Mark Escueta and Nathan Azarcon, together with longest serving guitarist Mike Elgar.
-Notable former original members include chief songwriter Rico Blanco and vocalist Bamboo Mañalac, who later formed the band Bamboo and later went on his solo career.
+Rivermaya is currently composed of original members Mark Escueta and Nathan Azarcon.
+Notable former original members include chief songwriter/multi-instrumentalist Rico Blanco and vocalist Bamboo Mañalac, who later formed the band Bamboo and eventually went on his solo career.

+The classic 1994–1998 quartet lineup of Mañalac, Blanco, Azarcon, and Escueta performed a major reunion concert, with the event held at the SMDC Festival Grounds in Parañaque on February 17, 2024 and produced by Live Nation Philippines.
+The event received positive reviews from fans and critics alike.

-Rivermaya is one of the top thirty best-selling artists in Philippine history.
+Rivermaya is among the top thirty best-selling artists in Philippine history.